 Post-Marital Agreements: Do you want to protect your personal assets and property after you've already been married?
 A post-marital agreement can outline what property is yours, protecting it from division in case of a future divorce.
 A family law attorney can help you draft a strong agreement.

 Relocation: If you have custody of your child and need to move away, but are under domicile restrictions, you need to request a modification of your custody order.
 You will need to prove that you have experienced changes in circumstance that require you to relocate outside of your domicile restrictions.

 Same-Sex Custody: Establishing parenthood as a same-sex parent is more complicated than it is for heterosexual couples.
 You will need the counsel of a knowledgeable attorney to help you get custody in case of separation or divorce.

-Our team at O’Neil Wysocki P.C. has collectively served the Dallas community for more than 65 years.
+Our Dallas family lawyers at O’Neil Wysocki P.C. has collectively served the Dallas community for more than 65 years.
 Both Michelle O'Neil and Michael Wysocki are highly respected attorneys and board-certified family law specialists with the Texas Board of Legal Specialization.
 Our entire firm will work together on your case and support you throughout this difficult time in your life.
 Contact O’Neil Wysocki P.C. today!